 Tight lower leg muscles are a widely seen calf problem among athletes.
 The tight muscles can be caused by poor biomechanics, lack of stretching and wearing high heeled shoes.
 If the calf muscles are contracted, blood can't get to the area so easily which can cause discomfort and pain.
 If left untreated, this can increase the risk of suffering from a more severe and acute injury.

-A deep aching pain or tightness in the back of the lower leg occurs gradually during a run but then eases off with rest.
+Deep aching pain or tightness in the back of the lower leg occurs gradually during a run but then eases off with rest.
 Experienced runners may find the pain comes on at the same point in a run consistently.
-A chronic compartment syndrome occurs when the muscle grows too big for the sheath surrounding it resulting in painful pressure.
+Chronic compartment syndrome occurs when the muscle grows too big for the sheath surrounding it resulting in painful pressure.
 Various treatment options include rest, applying ice and massage, however, some injuries may require surgery.

 Read more on calf pain